Unthrottled/blog/_drafts/2017-12-29-PeanutButter-Driven-Devolpment.md

 It is better to find problems in the design early part of construction.
 Meaning time hast not been spent implementing any code and just the design exists.
 This leave the code in a malleable state.
 Which is another benefit of test-driven development.

+Another issue to look out for is: having issues verifying correctness.
+Based off of the current design choices, it is very difficult to verify that the implementation actually fetches water and puts it into the container.
+All the test would care about is that the number in the container is the expected number.

 {% highlight java %}